herjulf/sensd/README.md

 from WSN Wireless Sensor Networks.
 The goal is to have a very simple, straight-forward and robust framework.

-The scenario: One or several mots is connected to USB or serial port to gather received information from connected WSN motes.
+The scenario: One or several motes is connected to USB or serial port to gather received information from connected WSN motes.
 Data can be visualized in several ways.